 The statute establishing the FDOT Mitigation Program specifies that mitigation projects focus on activities of the Water Management Districts and the Department of Environmental Protection such as Surface Water Improvement and Management (SWIM) projects, land acquisition and control of invasive and exotic plants to the extent these projects meet mitigation requirements for the FDOT road improvement projects.
-Mitigation projects that include these specified elements are tallied in Table Twenty-Two.
+Mitigation projects that include these specified elements are tallied in the following Table.

-Table Twenty-Two: FDOT Mitigation Projects that include elemen ts specified by Cha apter 373.4137, F.S.
+Table Eighteen: FDOT Mitigation Projects that include elements specified by Chapter 373.4137, F.S.

 Project Type Number of Projects

 SWIM Projects 15

 Land Acquisition 7

-Aquatic/ Exotic Plan Control 14
+Aquatic/ Exotic Plant Control 14

 The number of proposed FDOT projects having substantial wetland impacts for the FDOT Mitigation Program have declined, especially in recent years.
-With mitigation available through a mitigation bank or a mitigation project already adopted into the FDOT Mitigation Program, there has not been a need to add new mitigation projects to the Program since 2008.
+With mitigation available through a private mitigation bank or a mitigation project already adopted into the FDOT Mitigation Program, there has been a need to add only one new mitigation project to the Program since 2008.
 The three projects that were added in 2009 were removed the following year when the FDOT mitigation needs changed and these projects were no longer needed.
 All mitigation projects that remain in the Program will be evaluated to identify which have available mitigation that exceeds the projected need by the FDOT.
 For these projects, options to reduce excess mitigation will be explored.
 Furthermore, the ecological benefit projected to be achieved by the active mitigation projects (currently being used for mitigation) is being verified by the Army Corps of Engineers when permitting FDOT road improvement projects.

-Not only have no new mitigation projects been added to the Mitigation Program but 65% of all the existing mitigation projects have been completed and are in the perpetual management phase.
-Table Twenty-Three summarizes the status of all mitigation projects.
+Nearly 75% of all the existing mitigation projects have been completed and are in the perpetual management phase.
+Table Nineteen summarizes the status of all mitigation projects.